zyroslavender/fca-unofficial/DOCS.md

 * `callback` will be called with an error object if failed to login.

+If `login-approval` error was thrown: Inside error object is `continue` function, you can call that function with 2FA code.
+The behaviour of this function depends on how you call `login` with:

+* If `callback` is not supplied (using `Promise`), this function will return a `Promise` that behaves like `Promise` received from `login`.

+* If `callback` is supplied, this function will still return a `Promise`, but it will not resolve.
+Instead, the result is called to `callback`.

 __Arguments__

 * `credentials`: An object containing the fields `email` and `password` used to login, __*or*__ an object containing the field `appState`.